clara-levt/clara-levt/README.md

 - 👋 Hi, I’m @clara-levt
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Machine Learning and AI
-- 🌱 I’m currently learning NLP for text-to-sql
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...Please don't!